|

 But back to the early Victors: Even as I've said the Type I is elegant

-in its simplicity, I must describe the Type II as the result of half a
+in its simplicity, I must describe the Type II as the result of half a dozen

 engineer's brain-leaks cast (literally - in iron) into an engineering